Sales Specialist - Retail UK

 Complete and monitor full value chain analysis by SKU and compare to market pricing to ensure Castrol and retailer margin return is in line with expectations.

-Develop and implement sales plans to acquire customers for the Castrol brand.
-Prepare and agree on joint programs with customers and implement at store/branch level if required.
+Prepare and agree on joint programs with Retail customers and implement at store/branch level.

 Works with relevant marketing departments to plan joint marketing campaigns.
-Manages the marketing budget and ensures execution according to plan.
+Ensures execution according to plan.

 Organizes and runs promotional programs for Castrol products.